 Haydock, W., 2009.
 Gender, class and 'binge' drinking: an ethnography of drinkers in Bournemouth's night-time economy.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: